c

 MSafe declares only the permissions it needs to do its job, and each one is scoped to an explicit user action:

-These permissions are managed by Android.
-You can revoke them at any time in System Settings > Apps > MSafe > Permissions.
+These permissions are managed by the operating system.
+You can revoke them at any time in System Settings (Android: Apps > MSafe > Permissions; iOS: Settings > MSafe).

 Third-Party Services